P1sec/pycrate/README.md

    file to be used with the pycrate ASN.1 runtime (in *pycrate_asn1rt*), and *JSONDepGraphGenerator* which produces json file listing object dependencies (which then can be browsed dynamically thanks to D3).
-* *proc* which is the top-level module for the compiler, it contains for example the *compile_text()* function which compiles a serie of ASN.1 modules into Python objects
+* *asnproc* which is the top-level module for the compiler, it contains for example the *compile_text()* function which compiles a serie of ASN.1 modules into Python objects